n-young/csci1710-curiosity/README.md

 } for exactly 7 Int, exactly 1 Solution, exactly 1 Board, exactly 7 Cage
 ```

 The `isWellFormedIdx` predicate ensures that the `neighbors` relation is fixed properly.
 Otherwise, the rest of the predicate searches for a solved board.
-We found that running with higher than `7 Int` breaks Forge, and sometimes `7 Int` does too.
+We found that running with anything other than `6 Int` breaks Forge or returns erroneous results.
 We also recommend running with `exactly 1 Solution, exactly 1 Board`.
 The number of cages is tweakable, but we found the most interesting boards with `exactly 7 Cage`.

 The program takes a little while to run, but when done, use the visualizer in `vis.js` with `<div>` mode to see a board and its solution!